Blog > Treatment Strategies > Somatic Experiencing Therapy: 12 Techniques & Exercises for Trauma Recovery

 Sensorimotor Psychotherapy (SP)

 Created by Pat Ogden, SP combines cognitive and emotional processing with somatic awareness.
 It explores how trauma is held in movement patterns, gestures, and postural habits.
 Clinicians use mindfulness of bodily experience to help clients recognize automatic responses, integrate dissociated states, and develop new patterns of physical and emotional regulation.
-This model is particularly effective for complex trauma and attachment disruptions.
+SP is particularly effective for complex trauma and attachment disruptions.

 Hakomi Method